 We encourage the use of video on the website.
-Whilst we expect that the majority of videos submitted for the web will be created by council employees we welcome videos created by groups, individuals or agencies, which are relevant to Cheltenham.
+Whilst we expect that the majority of videos be created by council employees we welcome videos created by groups, individuals or agencies, which are relevant to Cheltenham.
 Contact the web team to submit your video.

 The videos we publish will be:

 - no more than three minutes in length

 - punchy, attention-grabbing, entertaining and to the point, and

 - tell their story by demonstrating a service rather than describing it.

 Please also ensure that the purpose of the video is non-commercial and non-political.
 Videos must also meet the general editorial policy of the council